Mango-information-systems/twiLiMe/README.md

 ## Status
 Under development.
 Basic tests have been performed and were successful under nodejs.
 0.4.12.
+JSON response from twitter sometimes fails to parse correctly.

 ## To do
 support user authentication to increase rate limit and get able to extract from private lists to which the authenticated user has access